fawern/NLP-Sentiment_Analysis-on-IMDb/README.md

 ## Model

-For CountVectorizer, Machine Learning models used: Random Forest, Logistic Regression For Toknizer, Deep Learning models used: GRU
+For CountVectorizer, Machine Learning models used: Random Forest, Logistic Regression.
+For Toknizer, Deep Learning models used: GRU

 ## Result